DDrShieh/Covid-19-Analysis/README.md

 1. How bad is the world-wide pandemic?
 (Is the growth of confirmed cases exponential?)
 2. Is the pandemic in China, South Korea, Italy, and United States post-peak?
 (Is it under control?)
-3. Is the data reliable?
-(Does our analysis accord with current situation?)
-4. Is the population density an signficant factor to impact pandemic?
-(Should the countries with high population density pay more attention to response to covid-19?)
+3. Is the population density an signficant factor to impact pandemic?
+(Should the governments restrict crowded activities especially with high population density to response to covid-19?)

 ## File Descriptions <a name="files"></a>

-There is one notebook available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+There is only one notebook available here to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@xie.yuc/covid-19-analysis-on-april-c73e19bc6e8d).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>